TurkeyMcMac/large_slugs/README.md

 This is a mod for [Minetest][1] that adds large slugs of several species, implemented as different nodes.
-They very slowly wander around, sticking to surfaces, and asexually reproduce up to an approximate density.
+They very slowly wander around, sticking to surfaces, and asexually reproduce up to an approximate population density.
 This behavior can be tweaked or disabled if it becomes detrimental to performance.

 ## Species